 For more information about different types of estuaries, click here and here.
 The Coastal Atlas Estuary Data Viewer can be accessed here.
 For more information about individual estuary management plans, click here.

 Mid-Coast estuaries, with the exception of the Depoe Bay Estuary and Yachats Estuary (which are small), are moderate in size and have large areas of salt marsh, eelgrass, and tidal flat habitat.

-Salmon River Estuary.
-This is classified as a Natural Estuary and has little residential, commercial, and industrial development.
-The entire estuary and its associated wetlands are part of the Cascade Head Experimental Forest and Scenic Research Area, which is owned and managed by the US Forest Service.
-The entire Cascade Head area is 11,890 acres; the estuary comprises 205 acres.